Wondering how to manage multiple rental properties? Read on to get all your questions answered!

 Who Can Manage Rental Properties?

 Landlords have the choice of managing their own rentals, hiring a property manager or engaging a property management company.
+Learn more about the pros and cons of using a professional rental property service.

 MANAGING PROPERTY AS A PRIVATE LANDLORD